robwierzbowski/eslint-robBnB/README.md

-# RobBnB: ESLint rulesets for modern applications
+# eslint-robBnB: Rules for modern applications

-This package provides linting configuration and rulesets that help engineers write high quality, consistent, and maintainable code.
+This package provides linter configuration and rulesets that help engineers write high quality, consistent, and maintainable code.
 It uses the new [ESLint flat configuration file format](https://eslint.org/docs/latest/use/configure/configuration-files-new).

 ## Approach

 The configuration focuses on modern JavaScript, TypeScript, and React.
 It avoids setting rules for legacy patterns (e.g., class components, PropTypes), deprecated APIs, and direct DOM manipulations.

 The configuration includes opinionated rules that improve the consistency of applications by enforcing one implementation of a pattern when multiple exist.
-For example, functional React components are preferred over class components, and `Array` iteration methods are preferred over `for each` loops.
+For example, functional React components are preferred over class components and `Array` iteration methods are preferred over `for each` loops.
 Clever, less obvious patterns are forbidden; `Array.prototype.reduce` and bitwise operators may be terse, but alternatives are more easily understood by most engineers.
-Autofixable rules are preferred, allowing automatic code transformation on save with a properly configured IDE.
+Autofixable rules are preferred, enabling automatic code transformation on save with a properly configured IDE.

 ### Why not [eslint-config-airbnb](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb)?

 For years engineers have extended AirBnB's config, and while it's a fantastic starting point it's somewhat outdated and permissive.
-The maintainers are reluctant to forbid legacy code patterns like React class components, and have avoided enabling useful rules that would create breaking changes.
+Because it's used so broadly, the maintainers are reluctant to forbid legacy code patterns and have avoided enabling rules that would create breaking changes in consuming codebases.
 This package uses AirBnB as a reference but follows a more focused and restrictive approach.

 ## Plugins